hyperledger-solang/solang/README.md

 [![LoC](https://tokei.rs/b1/github/hyperledger-labs/solang?category=lines)](https://github.com/hyperledger-labs/solang)

 Welcome to Solang, a new Solidity compiler written in rust which uses llvm as the compiler backend.
-Solang can compile Solidity for Solana, Substrate, and ewasm.
+Solang can compile Solidity for Solana and Substrate.
 Solang is source compatible with Solidity 0.8, with some caveats due to differences in the underlying blockchain.

 Solang is under active development right now, and has